Would you like to contact to check availability or learn more?

 Whitefish are cool water fish.
-They are found in many inland lakes, and they have been known to enter brackish waters (where salt and fresh water meet) as well.
+They are found in many inland lakes and they have been known to enter brackish waters (where saltwater and freshwater meet) as well.
 They are found throughout much of Canada and parts of the northern United States, including all of the 5 Great Lakes.

 Understanding Whitefish Behavior